 Bag and accessories brand Frietag, known for its recycled truck tarp creations, has taken its DIY bag-making workshops online for customers to enjoy from home.
 Originally a unique feature of its downtown Zurich store, the virtual version of Frietag’s Sweat-yourself Shop allows budding bag designers to customise their own product online by video calling the in-house team and selecting size, shape and colour combinations before the bag is delivered to their doorstep.

 If recycled tarp bags aren’t your thing, Earl of East has moved their IRL candle-making workshops into homes via a handy kit.
 Customers are able to choose their favourite scent and even name their candle online before joining a Zoom call with an expert candle-maker to be guided through the process.

 These virtual workshops are such a great way for brands to continue to share their unique offer and stay connected with customers digitally, even if they can’t physically.

-Any grilled meat fans out there will be pleased to know that Patty & Bun have released DIY kits for customers suffering from burger withdrawals during lockdown.
+Any burger fans out there will be pleased to know that Patty & Bun has released DIY kits for customers suffering from withdrawals during lockdown.
 Delivered to your door, the kits feature all the ingredients needed to make favourites from the P&B menu, allowing the tasty brand experience to continue despite government shutdowns.

 These are unprecedented times for everyone, but it’s been great to see so many brands adapting to the situation and proving that brand experiences can still engage, inspire, delight and excite even in the most challenging of circumstances.